 The paved loop that encircles the grassy field at Surrey Downs in Bellevue is like the NASCAR racetrack of bike paths.
 It’s sleek and flat, the perfect place for kids to go round and round without interruption on a sunny day.
 Parents can sit back and enjoy the view while their Little rides or walk trike-side along this spacious path.
 Bring a ball (in addition to your helmet) to kick or catch when you’re done wheeling around.

 Wash Park Arboretum Loop

-The 2-mile paved loop that rings the Arboretum is an easy path for newbies and seasoned riders alike.
+The two-mile paved loop that rings the Arboretum is an easy path for newbies and seasoned riders alike.
 It’s a great spot to take refuge from the sun or rain (take your pick), and you can always explore the grounds once you’re done with your ride.
 The terrain is multi-use and designed to keep bikes going slow, the perfect pace for Littles out on their first big ride.

 2300 Arboretum Dr. E.